ryanwallace31/ryanpwallace/index.md

             <h2 class="section-heading">About Me</h2>
             <hr class="light my-4">
             <p>
             I am a student entrepreneur at UNC Chapel Hill.
 I am in my final year of study finishing my degree in Political Science with double minors in Entrepreneurship and Information Systems.
 Since coming to UNC I've founded two startups, Cardinal Direction Pac and Raise Technologies.
 I previously have worked as an Investment Analyst with Anthos Capital, a Data Analyst with the Kenan Institute and NC IDEA, and was a prior campaign manager for two North Carolina political races.
-I am pursuing a career in product management after graduation with the hopes of starting a software company and become a venture capitalist down the road
+I am pursuing a career in product management after graduation with the hopes of starting a software company and become a venture capitalist down the road.
+I am currently working on product strategy with 3x3 Insights and working with Cofounders Capital as an investment intern.

           </p>
         <!-- Resume:  **********************************************************************************  -->